 L’Oreal Paris Revitalift Derm Intensives 10% Pure Vitamin C Serum.

 This 10% pure vitamin C comes in the form of ascorbic acid and is formulated without water to improve stability.
-Silicones are present in this formula so if you are sensitive to this ingredient please keep that in mind.
-Due to the silicones, the product applies very smoothly and even may temporarily fill in fine lines and wrinkles.
+Silicones are present in this formula, so please keep that in mind if you are sensitive to this ingredient.
+Due to the silicones, the product applies very smoothly and may temporarily fill in fine lines and wrinkles.

 I really like the metal packaging which protects the Vitamin C serum from light and air.
 Vitamin C degrades when it is exposed to light, water or air.
 The metal tube is just the protection it needs to minimize exposure to oxygen and light.